klepas/fuckyouimaplatypus-site/index.md

 - Book your party bus seat on Eventbrite with your ticket
 - Don't be late!
 If you miss the party bus, you'll need to sort your own transportation

-: If you're keen on camping and have trouble getting out to to campsite on Friday, email us and we'll see if we can sort out a carpool for you
+: For Friday campers, a staff can pick you up at Leppington train station.
+Just let us know when you'll be there and we'll come get you =]

 Do I have to camp?
 : No, you can be lame and just come Saturday